 Securing alimony can get complicated in a divorce.
 Your ex may contest your financial needs.
 They may fail to make payments, jeopardizing your day-to-day life.
-If you have problems getting fair alimony, Charlotte Christian Law offers its legal support.
+If you have problems getting fair alimony, The Law Offices of Charlotte Christian and Associates offers its legal support.
 A Birmingham alimony lawyer from our firm can learn your story and advocate for what you deserve.

 Our firm offers comprehensive legal help to those before, during, and after divorce proceedings.
 We believe you deserve alimony to maintain your quality of life and help you move forward.
 To learn how we empower alimony claimants, call our firm today to speak to a Birmingham family law attorney.

 - Services From Our Birmingham Alimony Lawyers: A Brief Overview

 - We Offer Legal Help in the Midst of Divorce

 - What to Know About Alimony in Birmingham

 - Different Types of Alimony for Different Situations

 - What Considerations Could Ease the Process of Seeking Alimony?

 - Connect With Our Alimony Law Team in Birmingham